 Extensometers for materials testing

-A single integral unit provides simultaneous lateral (transverse) strain and averaged axial strain measurement.
-The unit is also available as an averaged axial extensometer alone.
+A single integral unit provides simultaneous, averaged lateral (transverse) strain and averaged axial strain measurement for determining modulus and Poisson’s ratio.

 WITH EPSILON’S 20+ YEAR HISTORY OF SERVICE